How to clean mold or mildew from concrete and stone

 Perhaps your area was very humid last year, or maybe it’s always humid where you live.
 Humidity creates a cozy environment for mold or mildew to grow.
 Last summer was very humid in Brooklyn.
 Green mold or mildew started growing on practically every surface, from concrete to stone, to benches and trees!
 I needed to learn how to clean mold or mildew from concrete and stone.

 I watched a few of my neighbors use a solution of diluted bleach which is effective.
-Then I learned about another method from a Facebook group I am part of, DIY Home Improvement Projects – Wet and Forget.
-As bleach can sometimes alter surfaces, I thought I’d give this product a try first (Homeownering doesn’t get any compensation from product reviews so we can remain independent and unbiased, and we do not use affiliate links).
+Then I learned about another method from a Facebook group I am part of, DIY Home Improvement Projects – Wet and Forget (Wet and Forget Moss Mold Mildew and Algae Stain Remover).
+As bleach can sometimes alter surfaces, I thought I’d give this product a try first.

 Mainly, I was looking to get the green off my property as it’s unsightly and makes my house and front area look poorly maintained.
 Who wants green all over their façade?